MStefan99/OpenGimbal/companion/docs/index.md

 hero:
   name: 'OpenGimbal'
-  text: 'Open-source gimbal'
+  text: 'Smooth footage made hackable'
-  tagline: My great project tagline
+  tagline: Open source gimbal you can build, tweak and extend to match all your filming needs
   actions:
     - theme: brand
       text: Build your own
       link: /build
     - theme: alt
       text: Learn more
-      link: /learn
+      link: /intro

 features:
   - title: Hackable
-    details: Add as many motors as you want, use with your own hardware over UART and mount it anywhere you like.
+    details: Add as many motors as you like, control them over USB or UART and mount it anywhere you like.
   - title: Ready to use
-    details: Between firmware and software, PCB designs and 3D-printable parts, everything is ready to go.
+    details: Between firmware and software, PCB designs and 3D-printable parts, everything is ready for you to go.
   - title: Small but mighty
-    details: Film for 10 hours on a single charge, enjoy 30 watts of peak power and standby time measured in years.
+    details: Film for 10 hours on a single charge, enjoy 15 watts of peak power and standby time measured in years.
 ---